Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/infra/README.md

 For instructions to run individual steps from this script, take a look at the [provisioning](./provisioning/README.md) and [data processor pipeline deployment](./deployment/README.md) documentation.

+### [OPTIONAL] Jupyter Notebooks

+You can also walk through and explore using the Jupyter Notebooks created for this solution.
+To get started, take a look at the [provisioning notebook](./provisioning/PROVISIONING.ipynb) and [data processor pipeline deployment notebook](./deployment/DEPLOYMENT.ipynb).

 ## Publishing Input Messages

 1. Open MQTTUI to watch the data flow through the pipelines.